 This programme is suitable for those who wish to complete an in-depth study as a performing or creative artist.
-Our goal is for you to realise your distinctive artistic profile and develop your insight and skills to a professional level.
+Our goal is for you to realise your personal artistic profile and develop your insight and skills to a professional level.
 This means that the programme is open to all styles and genres within the four areas of dance, classical music, conducting and jazz/improvisation.

 3 years